sujee/data-prep-kit-examples/data/solar-system/earth.md

 Our solar system is a vast and fascinating expanse, comprising eight planets, five dwarf planets, numerous moons, asteroids, comets, and other celestial bodies.
 At its center lies the star we call the Sun.

-For more details see Chapter 1!
+For more details about our Solar system see Chapter 1.

 ## Earth